apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 No, lmao.
 This is hard.
 This is the effort of a whole-ass startup.
 I would prefer not to not half-ass something like this, and at present I would not be able to give it the attention it deserves.

 I would do it though if someone wanted to fund or hire me, or give me money to build it for them.
 I could be convinced.
 It's work that I love doing, I just don't have a personal use for hundreds of terabytes of high quality training data.
 Yet surely someone else does.

+I am convinced that you do not need a differentiated data source to build high quality datasets.
+Filtering common crawl ought to be enough.
+High quality needles in the internet haystack are findable, but nobody seems to be looking.

 If you are interested, you can contact me with inquiries <a href="mailto:aarpazdera@gmail.com">here</a>.